PPCA2014/ppca_soa/README.md

 * Communication services is through asynchronous messages and requests for services by customers through HTTP/REST or LDAP;

-* Published services are specified in a service catalogd in JSON format;
+* Published services are specified in a service catalogs in JSON format;

 * Published services can be implemented in Erlang or Java;